Ease Of Use

 Prime Reading is another membership-based reading platform for Amazon users.
 This comes free with all Prime subscriptions, and like Kindle Unlimited, it gives you access to a range of different magazines and books.

 Unfortunately, Prime Reading is a much more ‘watered down’ version of Kindle Unlimited.
 You’ll only have access to around 1,000 titles, and you can borrow up to ten at a time, which may be a bit limiting if multiple family members use your Amazon Prime account.
 It may still be a good option to use Prime Reading if the usage fits yours.
-Titles are rotated so you do get access to more than 1,000 titles theoretically.
+Titles are rotated so you do get more than 1,000 titles theoretically.

 One of the essential components of Kindle Unlimited is the library, which is the primary feature that you’re paying for.
 So, what’s included in the library?